kayvane1/tailpages/experience.md

 ## Product Management

-- Developped an ML based product from idea stage to production deployment across 2 cloud platforms.
+- Developed an ML based product from idea stage to production deployment across 2 cloud platforms.
 This included internal pitches for funding at KPMG with the seed investment from the firm £250k with further investment in progress.

+- Problem Statement: It is time consuming and difficult to properly classify a company's trading activity.
+The trading activity exposes the bank to a level of risk and drives the majority of the due dilligence requirements.
+Additionally, this activity could change at any point in time without informing the bank.

 - The product is a Machine Learning based alternative to understanding customer trading activities using online digital traces and extrapolating the risk they provide to a Bank.
 Uses Natural Language Processing to emulate analyst lead investigations.

 - The product is made available as a subscription based API that banks can integrate into different product where understanding a customers industry and risks are essential (client onboarding, due dilligence, periodic customer review etc.)

-- Tech Stack:
+- ‍💻  Tech Stack:
-  - AWS Services: API Gateway, Lambda, Step Functions, ECS
+  - ☁️  AWS Services: API Gateway, Lambda, Step Functions, ECS
-  - Packages: Transformers, SpaCy, Sentence Transformers, Magnitude
+  - 📦  Packages: Transformers, SpaCy, Sentence Transformers, Magnitude

-- Design Tools
+- 🖌️  Design Tools
   - Figma